GreyKeenan/dukesup/index.md

 Take any combination of the following actions:

-* Create runs/sets using cards from your hand, the opponent's DUKES, or by rearranging cards on the table.
+* Create runs/sets using cards from your hand, the opponent's DUKES/CASTLE, or by rearranging cards on the table.
   > (See "Runs, Sets, and Rearranging Cards" below)
-* Swap out your remaining DUKES with cards from your hand.
+* Switch your remaining DUKES with cards from your hand.
 * If you have *no* DUKES,
   create a single DUKE with a card from your hand.